mamedev/mame/docs/source/techspecs/memory.rst

 possibility to dynamically and efficiently change where a zone actually points to.

-Memory regions are read-only memory zones in which roms are loaded.
+Memory regions are read-only memory zones in which ROMs are loaded.

 All of these have names allowing to access them.